UK Relaxes Immigration Rules For Ukrainian Refugees - UrduPoint

 London has faced calls to match an EU plan to allow Ukrainians with passports bearing biometric data to enter the bloc without a visa and stay for up to three years.

-In response to the criticism, a junior minister in Patel's department suggested Ukrainians could still apply for seasonal worker visas designed for fruit pickers.
+In response to the criticism, a junior minister in Patel's department suggested on Twitter Ukrainians could still apply for seasonal worker visas designed for fruit pickers.

 He later deleted his tweet.